department-of-veterans-affairs/vets-website/content/pages/education/work-learn.md

 ---

-We may help you pay for non-traditional education programs, like on-the-job-training, apprenticeships, overseas schools, and correspondence training.
-Some of these may allow you to work and get training at the same time.
+We can help you pay for non-traditional education programs, like on-the-job-training, apprenticeships, overseas schools, and correspondence training.
+Some of these programs allow you to work and get training at the same time.
+Find out if you qualify for these non-traditional education programs.